telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu18.04.3.md

 ```

 There are over 1250 test cases (each with a number of steps), so, it will take a while.
-Orion-LD has inherited the functional test suite from `orion` and added some 250 test cases only for NGSI-LD
+Orion-LD has inherited the functional test suite from `orion` and added some 250 test cases only for NGSI-LD.
 If you want to run only the NGSi-LD test cases, run the suite with the `-ld` option:

 ```bash